Scroll Up

 Your medical practitioner will need to assess if your baby is experiencing a symptom of intolerance to formula or if your baby is allergic to milk.
 There is a significant difference between the symptoms that relate to formula allergy and how food intolerances manifest.

-Food allergies occur when a food protein causes the immune system to react.
-A food allergy can present as a skin rash, facial flushing, itching, coughing, wheezing, or a swollen throat.
+Food allergies occur when the immune system reacts to a specific food protein.
+A food allergy can present with symptoms such as a skin rash, facial flushing, itching, coughing, wheezing, or a swollen throat.

 Allergic reactions are typically immediate but delayed reactions can also occur and include things like baby eczema, colic, diarrhea or constipation, and reflux.
 It is important to remember that an acute allergic reaction can be life-threatening.

 The most common type of food allergy children experience in their first year is a cow’s milk protein allergy or CMPA.
-In the developed world, 2 -3 % of infants have a cow’s milk allergy.
+In the developed world, it is estimated that 2 -3 % of infants are affected by a cow’s milk allergy.

 There are two types of CMPA that can cause a variety of symptoms.
 The classic cow’s milk food allergy is mediated through a protein called IgE that is produced by the immune system in reaction to germs.
 It is an antibody commonly found in the bloodstream making this type of allergy easy for practitioners to detect.

-A simple blood test can determine if there is a higher concentration of these proteins in the blood, which is a sign that your child has an allergy.
+A blood test measuring IgE levels can suggest if your child may have an allergy, but it is not definitive.
 IgE allergy symptoms are also easier to detect as they present as typical symptoms of an allergy like a rash or facial swelling.

-Symptoms of non-IgE CMPA are often delayed and can include vomiting, diarrhea, blood in the stool, and fussiness after eating.
-The one way to assess if these common symptoms are truly because your baby is allergic to cow's milk is to eliminate alldairy from your baby’s diet to see if symptoms resolve and then reintroduce it after some time to observe if symptoms return.
+Symptoms of non-IgE CMPA are often delayed and may include vomiting, diarrhea, blood in the stool, and fussiness after eating.
+The one way to assess if these common symptoms are truly because your baby is allergic to cow's milk is to eliminate all dairy from your baby’s diet to see if symptoms resolve and then reintroduce it after some time to observe if symptoms return.

 In addition to the different types of symptoms that emerge, the symptoms themselves may come on rapidly or slowly taking anywhere from hours to days to show up.
 Rapid onset symptoms include hives, mouth or throat swelling, wheezing or shortness of breath, and anaphylaxis.

-Symptoms with a slow onset can include colic, diarrhea, abdominal cramps, or blood in the stool.
+Symptoms with a slow onset can include colic, diarrhea, abdominal cramps, or blood in the stool (source).

 As described above, an allergic reaction can last anywhere from minutes to hours or even days depending on the type of allergy, the symptoms, and their severity.

 The good news is the prognosis for CMPA in infancy and childhood is favourable.
-In children with a cow’s milk allergy, approximately 50% will develop a tolerance to milk protein by one year old; and 75% of children are tolerant to cow’s milk after 3 years with 90% tolerating milk after 6 years.
+Many children with CMPA outgrow it; studies suggest that about 50% may develop a tolerance by one year of age, 75% by three years, and 90% by six years.
 So, if your infant is affected by CMPA, know that this may not be a lifelong affliction as it can change as babies grow and develop!

 Rather, there are several things the doctor may recommend to come to a diagnosis.
 This includes keeping a food diary as we mentioned above and eliminating cow’s milk for a period of time to see if the symptoms improve.
 Following up with your doctor is important to monitor your baby’s symptoms and ensure they are getting the adequate nutrition they need.